The Pancreas: Trypsin, Protein Digestion, and Pancreatitis

 Other Causes of the Disorder

 Pancreatitis is caused not only by blockages in the pancreatic duct but also by the increased conversion of trypsinogen to trypsin within the pancreas and the decreased destruction of the trypsin that forms.
 Factors that may trigger trypsin formation include an increase in calcium concentration within the acinar cells and changes in pH.
 Mitochondrial damage may also play a role in triggering pancreatitis.
 The mitochondria are the organelles that produce energy for a cell.

-Alcoholism is a common cause of pancreatitis.
+Alcoholism is a common cause of the disorder.
 In some places, the number of people with pancreatitis linked to alcohol consumption is increasing.
 The repeated ingestion of alcohol increases the amount of trypsin in the pancreas, although how it does this is not yet understood.

 Less common causes of pancreatitis include an abnormally high blood level of fats (hypertriglyceridemia) or calcium (hypercalcemia).
-Injury to the pancreas, some infections, and certain autoimmune conditions can also trigger pancreatitis.
+Injury to the pancreas, some infections, and certain autoimmune conditions can also trigger the disorder.
 Some medications have been implicated in the disease as well.
 Sometimes the cause of the disorder is never discovered and it's said to be idiopathic.